Skip to main content

 Leverhulme Major Research Fellowship: Professor Stella Sandford

-This project is an investigation of the place and the status of the category of 'sex' (in distinction from that of 'gender') in the systems and schemes of classification in natural history from the late-sixteenth century onwards.
+This project is an investigation of the place and the status of the category of 'sex' (as distinct from 'gender') in the systems and schemes of classification in natural history from the late 16th century onwards.
 It aims to understand and explain how and why 'sex' could be both fundamental to these systems and schemes and yet apparently invisible to critical attention; and to investigate whether and how the presumptions concerning the category of sex in classical natural history are relevant to our understanding of the category of sex with which humans categorise themselves today.
 One of its hypotheses is that the history of the 'sexual theory' in botany is not the discovery of what is now treated as an obvious fact, but rather a history of significant conceptual change, or the major site of the development of a generic concept of sex.

 This 18-month AHRC-funded project was designed to deliver a new, archive-based assessment of Blanqui's political thought.
 It aimed both to address a symptomatic gap in the recent history of political ideas and to buttress a wider intervention in ongoing debates about the status of the political subject or actor, understood as a conscious, deliberate agent capable of decisive action.
 More than any of his contemporaries, Blanqui insisted on the relative primacy of the actors' own initiative and determination, and on their variable capacity to overcome the many obstacles that might block the realisation of their collective purpose.
 Reassessment of Blanqui's legacy thus offers an especially valuable opportunity to reconsider this broadly 'psycho-political' dimension of political action, a dimension dismissed or neglected by many of today's most influential critical theorists and European philosophers.